Find out what you can do to avoid problems when your tenancy ends.

-Your right to live in the property ends when your notice expires if you have a periodic tenancy.
+Your right to live in the property ends if you end your periodic or rolling tenancy by giving valid notice.

 If you can’t move out on time, try and negotiate with your landlord to agree a new end date.
 They'll probably ask you to keep paying rent until you're able to leave.

 If you agreed a surrender with your landlord or agent, make sure you follow the agreed terms.